ZiggyFloydLee/ZiggyFloydLee.github.io/index.md

 _**[Java Project](/portfolio/Java.zip)**_

-This is a link to download a zip file of a project I did in java.
+This is a link to download a .zip of a java project exploring Object-Oriented Programming.

 <img src="/images/JavaProjectScreenshot.png" height= "200"/>